Isavuconazonium

-Isavuconazonium sulfate, sold under the brand name Cresemba, is a systemic antifungal medication of the triazole class which is used to treat invasive aspergillosis and mucormycosis.
+Isavuconazonium, sold under the brand name Cresemba, is a systemic antifungal medication of the triazole class which is used to treat invasive aspergillosis and mucormycosis.
+It is used as the sulfate.
+It is taken by mouth or given via injection into a vein.

-The most common side effects include abnormal liver tests, nausea, vomiting, difficulty breathing, abdominal pain, diarrhea, injection site reactions, headache, low blood potassium and skin rash.
+The most common side effects include abnormal liver enzyme tests, nausea, vomiting, difficulty breathing, abdominal pain, diarrhea, injection site reactions, headache, low blood potassium, and skin rash.

 Isavuconazonium is a prodrug of isavuconazole.

 Medical uses

-Isavuconazonium is used to treat invasive aspergillosis and invasive mucormycosis in adults aged eighteen years old and older.
+Isavuconazonium is used to treat invasive aspergillosis and invasive mucormycosis in adults aged eighteen years and older.
 It is available in a capsule for administration by mouth and as a powder for administration via infusion.

 Contraindications

 Isavuconazonium is contraindicated in people taking strong CYP3A4 inhibitors, strong CYP3A4 inducers, or moderate CYP3A4 or CYP3A5 inducers.
 It is contraindicated in people with familial short QT syndrome.

 Side effects

 Common adverse effects (occurring in between 1 and 10% of people) include low potassium, decreased appetite, delirium, headache, sleepiness, vein inflammation, difficulty breathing, acute respiratory failure, vomiting, diarrhea, nausea, stomach pain, elevated results in liver function tests, rash, itchy skin, kidney failure, chest pain, and fatigue.
 There are several uncommon side effects as well.

 In preclinical studies, isavuconazonium caused birth defects in animals; it has not been tested in pregnant women.